suffolklibraries/lgc/content/collections/events/new-gen-14-12.md

     content:
       -
         type: text
-        text: 'New Gen is a project of Out Loud Music in collaboration with Ipswich Community Media, offering the opportunity to explore and develop skills in music production, performance, song writing and more by bringing together like-minded young people to develop their talents outside their comfort zone. '
+        text: 'New Gen is a project of Out Loud Music in collaboration with Ipswich Community Media, offering the opportunity to explore and develop skills in music production, performance, songwriting and more by bringing together like-minded young people to develop their talents outside their comfort zone. '
   -
     type: paragraph
     content: